Takazudo/jQuery.imgUtil/README.md

 ### $.imgUtil.calcNaturalWH

-$.imgUtil.calcNaturalWH caliculates thrown img's natural width and height gracefully.
+$.imgUtil.calcNaturalWH caliculates img's natural width / height.
+Newer browsers have naturalWidth/naturalHeight feature.
+With these, we can get the img's original width/height.
+But these features are sometimes difficult to handle because it fails and returns zero before the img was not load-completed.
+$.imgUtil.calcNaturalWH preloads img as background task then returns the values you want.
+This also works on old browsers which do not have naturalWidth/naturalHeight feature using tricky way.

 ### $.imgUtil.calcRectFitImgWH